atlantis-world-core/atlanteans/README.md

 ## Dutch Auction Refunds

 The plan is for the _owner_ to call `issueRefunds` after Phase 2 or Phase 3.
-We realize this will cost 10-20 ETH, but it feels safer than allowing self-refunds.
+We realize this will be expensive gas cost, but it feels safer than allowing self-refunds & we don't have a front end for that.

 Currently the owner has the ability to withdraw all funds at any time.
 This should not break anything regarding the mint, but it presents a centralization risk to the minters in the case a refund is owed them.